anonoz/makan.io/readme.md

   alter role makanio with createdb;
   alter role makaniotest with createdb;
   \q

-# for osx: make sure these are installed
-brew install imagemagick

 # go into repo and install dependencies
 cd makan